PatcheyedKat/PatcheyedKatNDSHub/README.md

   Teleport yourself to every player in the game with one click.

 - **Custom Ring V1**
-  Instantly spawn and equip a customizable ring tool.
+  Makes a ring around your player to fling people using unanchored parts

 - **Infinite Yield**
   Integrates the popular admin commands library for advanced control.